260003/Mini_project/README.md

 Bank management systems Application offer following benefits

     * Create Account.
-    * we Can Deposit cash and keep a recored of it.
+    * We Can Deposit cash and keep a recored of it.
-    * we Can withdrwal cash.
+    * We Can withdrwal cash.
-    * we can check blanece.
+    * We can check blanece.
     * Details of account holder.
-    * multiple User can Login.
+    * Multiple User can Login.